- SEO aligns with how your audience thinks better than any other channel.

 Before you execute your SEO lead generation plan, target the right people and chart their path by mapping the customer journey.

 While no business’ audience is homogeneous, that’s especially true in the B2B world.
 You’ll probably have different audience segments in a broad sense.
-But, you’ll also have more sub-segments based on all the touchpoints before a final decision is made.
+But, you’ll also have more sub-segments based on all the customer touch points before a final decision is made.

 Imagine, for example, that you sell CRM software.
 You might consider B2B companies, B2C companies, and nonprofits to be three of your broad customer segments.
 Within each of those, you have further segments.
 For example, perhaps within your B2B segment, you focus primarily on financial services, healthcare, and manufacturing companies.